Armourers-Workshop/Armourers-Workshop/README.md

 2. Using `gradlew -p versions/1.20.1` command to switch to target version.

 3. Using `gradlew build` command to build target version.
-Jar will be in build/libs.
+Jar will be in `farbric/build/libs` and `forge/build/libs`.